nmoutdoors/Stereotype/README.md

 ## Installation instructions

-> Just Fork and Go
+> Just [Download Link](https://github.com/nmoutdoors/initializr/archive/master.zip) and Go to Work!

 ## Usage instructions

-> Copy the files and directories from your Fork and add to any project
+> Copy the files and directories to your project/repository

 ## Support